St. Anne is a lively parish that provides various ways for its parish members to be active participants of the faith. As Pope St. John Paul II wrote:

 The Guadalupanas meets on the second Thursday of the month and attends Mass as a group on the second Sunday of each month.
 During the meetings, the rosary is prayed for special intentions and needs, as well as presenting a bouquet of roses to Our Lady of Guadalupe.
 The Guadalupanas prepare for the feast day of Our Lady by praying a novena at Our Lady's shrine.
 Per the group's tradition, a mariachi band serenades "Mañanitas" to Our Lady in the early morning followed by a Mass.
 Following Mass, hot chocolate, coffee, and Mexican cookies are shared with everyone.

 For more information, contact Argelia Peralta at (480) 633-3050.

 Knights of Columbus

 The Knights of Columbus was formed to render financial aid to members and their families.
 Mutual aid and assistance are offered to sick, disabled and needy members and their families.
-Social and intellectual fellowship is promoted among members and their families through educational, charitable, religious, social welfare, war relief and public relief works.
+The social and intellectual fellowship is promoted among members and their families through educational, charitable, religious, social welfare, war relief, and public relief works.

 To learn more about KoC visit their Facebook page.

 The purpose of the Ladies' Auxiliary is faith, friendship, and service.
 The Ladies' Auxiliary provides the opportunity for wives, mothers, daughters, granddaughters, sisters, and widows of Knights of Columbus members to come together in fellowship with the primary goal of providing assistance to the St. Anne Knights of Columbus council.
 We also assist St. Anne and its community and provide help to charitable organizations within the community of Gilbert.